-NYP is co-organized by the Museum of Anthropology (MOA) and the First Nation House of Learning (FNHL) at the University of British Columbia.
+NYP is co-organized by MOA and the First Nation House of Learning at UBC.

 The 2020 Fall Native Youth Program is underway.
 This year we welcome back Nicole North Peigan as the NYP Manager.
 She is joined by four secondary students: Aramis Hanuse, Col Bak, MacKenzie Fong and Taylor Henderson.

 This fall students will be creating short films in response to artwork in Kent Monkman’s exhibition Shame and Prejudice: A Story of Resilience.
 Meeting once a week on Saturdays, the group will engage with a range of Indigenous artists and knowledge holders learning about their own and other Indigenous cultures.